weel/android-messaging-tutorial/README.md

 Note: Included in the skeleton project is the layout file **messaging.xml**; use this instead of the one that is generated when you create MessagingActivity.

-Below, you will bind the messaging activity to the message service, so that your activity can interact with the service to send messages.
+Below, you will bind the messaging activity to the message service so that your activity can interact with the service to send messages.

     public class MessagingActivity extends Activity {